H8di/Full-Spectrum-Attenuation-Aware-Inversion-Toolkit/README.md

 | `t_matrix.m` | Computes the T-matrix for elastic wave scattering and effective property estimation in media with inclusions. |
 | `t_matrix_perm.m` | T-matrix variant for permittivity or permeability effects. |
 | `tau_calc.m` | MATLAB function for Compute stress relaxation time  based on rock physics parameters.
 See full documentation for usage. |

+## 📊 **Figures Folder:**
+The `graphs/`(./graphs) directory contains visual outputs illustrating the impact of various effective medium parameters on seismic wave velocity and attenuation across different frequency ranges.
+These plots reflect frequency-dependent behaviors modeled using the provided inversion and rock physics tools.

 ## 🔒 Full Codebase Access (Private Repository)